meieda/architecture-center/docs/microservices/index.md

 > [!NOTE]
 > For help in choosing between a microservices architecture and other architectural styles, see the [Azure Application Architecture Guide](../guide/index.md).

-Our reference implementation uses Azure Container Service with Kubernetes.
+Our reference implementation uses [Azure Container Service (ACS)](/azure/container-service/kubernetes/) with Kubernetes.
 However, many of the high-level architectural decisions and challenges will apply to any container orchestrator.

 > [!div class="nextstepaction"]
 > [Domain analysis](./domain-analysis.md)